• Prince Albert Hot Spring is a secluded soaking spot offering sweeping views of the Snake River Valley

 A high-clearance 4WD might get you closer, but the road becomes steep, rutted, and rocky.
 Only experienced drivers should attempt it—and never when it is wet or snowy.
 Tires can dig ruts, and you risk getting stuck.
 Our Subaru Crosstrek handled most of the road, but we stopped about half a mile from the top and hiked the rest.

 The payoff?
 Sweeping views of rolling hills, big skies, and the Snake River Valley stretched out below.
-And surprisingly, even here, you’re likely to have cell service (T-Mobile, AT&T, and Verizon).
+And surprisingly, even here, you are likely to have cell service (T-Mobile, AT&T, and Verizon).

 The upper pool is built from stone and cement, cleverly damming the flow to form a roomy soaking area.
 It comfortably fits up to five people.
-Farther down the hill, smaller stone-lined pools accommodate two to four people each.
+Farther down the hill, a smaller stone-lined pool accommodates two to four people each.

 Locals have installed PVC pipes to help filter the water and drain the tubs.
 If a pool is full of insects, leaves, or debris, you can use the pipes to drain and refill it with fresh water from the source.
 It is simple — and it works.

-The area around Prince Albert Hot Spring is just as wild as the spring itself.
-If you’re into adventure, you’ll have plenty to do:
+The area around Prince Albert Hot Spring is just as wild as the hot spring itself.
+If you are into adventure, you have plenty to do:

 - Hiking: The walk up from the gate is steep but rewards you with amazing views and solitude.

 - Camping: Primitive camping is possible right by the spring.
-There’s a small fire ring but no bathrooms or trash cans.
+There is a small fire ring, but no bathrooms or trash cans.

 - Star Gazing: With no city lights around, the night sky is incredible.